tommay/spudoku-android/README.md

 Because it had suitable counterparts for all the Haskell features I was using, it was straightforward to do a Scala rewrite.
-And because it's not a pure functional language it was easy for me to cancel puzzle creation at an arbitray user-initiated time.
+And because it's not a pure functional language it was easy for me to cancel puzzle creation at an arbitrary user-initiated time.

 These days I have more experience with monads and could likely do it all in Frege.